 When you target everyone, you target no one.
 Still, trying to sell to everyone?

 You need to define your ideal customer.
 If your ideal customer base is too broad, streamlining it into a few buyer personas is essential.

 Perhaps, you are wondering what benefit this is.
 Facebook offers a wide range of targeting criteria based on demographics, behavior, and interest options.

 2. Expecting Facebook to Work Like Other Channels

 You need to always bear in mind that Facebook delivers your ads to people who are most likely to be interested in your offerings.

-Google Search Ads will deliver different results as they great for matching audiences based on intent.
+Google Search Ads will deliver different results as they are great for matching audiences based on intent.
 Facebook matches the audience based on interest.

 3. Setting the Wrong Marketing Objective

-The sales funnel starts with awareness and end with conversion and within it, you have the marketing objective.
+The sales funnel starts with awareness and ends with conversion and within it, you have the marketing objective.